VerisLabs/kToken0/README.md

-# kToken Smart Contracts
+# kToken0 Smart Contracts

 ## Overview

-kToken is a cross-chain token system leveraging LayerZero's OFT (Omnichain Fungible Token) standard.
+kToken0 is a cross-chain token system leveraging LayerZero's OFT (Omnichain Fungible Token) standard.
 The contracts are upgradeable and use robust role-based access control for minting and burning or locking and releasing, and upgrades.
 This repository includes:

-- `kToken`: Upgradeable ERC20 token with role-based mint/burn, permit functionality, and UUPS upgradeability.
+- `kToken0`: Upgradeable ERC20 token with role-based mint/burn, permit functionality, and UUPS upgradeability.
 - `kOFT`: LayerZero OFT implementation for cross-chain abstraction, mint and burn, upgradeable via UUPS.
 - `kOFTAdapter`: LayerZero OFT Adapter implementation for cross-chain abstraction, lock/release, upgradeable via UUPS.
 - Comprehensive testing suite including unit, invariant, and integration tests.